Skip to main content

 Further elements of the standard and certification regime might include the definition of (un)desirable energy sources, standards for the CO2 sources for PtX products requiring a CO2 input and the consideration of further environmental (e.g. water, biodiversity), economic, social and/or governance-related criteria.

-We analyze and provide guidance on green hydrogen standards and certification, via briefings and a series of workshop with stakeholders from Chile, Colombia, India, Jordan and other countries of the MENA region, Namibia, South Africa, Uruguay and Vietnam.
+We analyzed EU rules on green hydrogen standards and certification, and presented them in workshops with stakeholders from Algeria, Chile, Colombia, India, Jordan, Kenya, Namibia, South Africa, Uruguay and Vietnam.

 Contact